Learn Acol Bidding

 Opening Pre-Emptive Bids

-Responding To Opening Pre-Emptive Bids
+Responding to Opening Pre-Emptive Bids

 The Difference between SAYC and Acol